pietro-butti/LatticeGPU.jl/README.md

 # LatticeGPU.jl: A framework for lattice computations on the GPU

-This is a library/code to simulate the pure `SU(N)` gauge theory on GPUs.
+This is a fork of [text](https://igit.ific.uv.es/alramos/latticegpu.jl).

+# Changes track
+- added function to compute unimproved topological charge only with plaquette definition